linuxone-community-cloud/jupyter-lab-ml/README.md

     Check the explanation of each Cell and The output from it.
     Continue stepping trhouth the notebook
 ## Step 10.
-Use case #3: Export the trained model to a portable ONNX format.
+Use case #3: Export the trained model to a portable PMML or ONNX format.
-Both Demo notebooks contain steps to export the trained ML model into portable open format ONNX. sklearn-onnx and tf2onnz convert models in ONNX format which can be then used to compute predictions with another backend on a different platform.
+Both Demo notebooks contain steps to export the trained ML model into portable open formats either PMML or ONNX. sklearn2pmml and tf2onnz convert models in portable format which can be then used to compute predictions with another backend on a different platform.
 Such as training can be done on an x86 system and then inference on IBM LinuxONE.
 ![alt text](images/model-to-onnx.png "Model export to ONNX")

 ## Step 11.
 Use case #3: Run a notebook with LSTM model to detect fraudlent credit card transactions.